Using SQL Statements with Databricks

 image7.png

 Reading different versions of the same table returns different results.
-In our example, Version 19 returns 2,180,00 features whereas Version 10 only returns 663,000 features.
-Using Delta table functionality, we are able to get completely different results from the same table stored in Databricks.
+In our example, Version 19 returns 2,180,00 features, whereas Version 10 only returns 663,000 features.
+Using Delta table functionality, we can get completely different results from the same table stored in Databricks.

 Reading a Table Version with a Timestamp